What is the density (g/mL) of each of the following samples?b. A ... | Channels for Pearson+

 Density

-Density is defined as the mass of a substance divided by its volume, typically expressed in grams per milliliter (g/mL) for liquids.
-It is a crucial property that helps identify substances and understand their behavior in different contexts.
-In this question, calculating the density of the syrup requires knowing both its mass and the volume it occupies.
+Density is defined as the mass of a substance divided by its volume, typically expressed in grams per milliliter (g/mL) or kilograms per cubic meter (kg/m³).
+It is a crucial property that helps identify materials and understand their behavior in different contexts.
+The formula for density is D = m/V, where D is density, m is mass, and V is volume.

 Recommended video: